leafac/yocto-cfa/dissertation/yocto-cfa.md

 |  **Current Output** | `` js`z => y ``                                                        |
 | **Expected Output** | Function: `` js`z => y ``<br>Environment: `` json`{ "y": `x => x` } `` |

-With the modifications introduced in [](#using-the-environment) the interpreter returns a function in which substitutions have not occurred yet, and to make sense of this function we need the environment to be returned as well:
+With the modifications introduced in [](#using-the-environment) the interpreter returns a function in which substitutions have not occurred yet.
+In some cases, for example the program in [](#using-the-environment), this function makes sense on its own; but in other cases, for example the program above, we need the environment to be returned as well to be able to answer questions such as “what does `` js`y `` stand for in `` js`z => y ``?”

+With a function and an environment we may recreate the results of Step 0.

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>